 First of all, you will get regular exercise.
 Regular exercise will, as we’ve already mentioned, do wonders for your health and for your mood.
 It will also help make the remainder of your life much easier.
 Second, it’s the perfect way to let out some steam.
 Cycling can help you clear your head, and assist you in focusing on the things that matter.

 Third, you will lose the stress you get from a regular commute.
 In fact, you will get a boost that will follow you the entire workday from your riding as well.
 And in case you’re scared about not being as fresh as you can be after your commute is ended, we suggest you always carry an extra shirt or two.
-You should also check out some bicycle ride clothing at a specialized company, like Bicycles Online for example.
+You should also check out some bicycle ride clothing at a specialized retailer.
 Besides getting the right equipment for your bicycle, like tires, and helmets, you can find some clothing that keeps you cool, while still providing appropriate warmth.

 While cycling is predominantly an aerobic (cardio-based) activity, you should understand that it also has some anaerobic (elements of resistance training) elements.
 These latter elements help you build muscle.
 You can expect to get some mass in your glutes, quads, calves and hamstrings.
 Basically, your legs will get bigger and more muscular.